 Increased Production Quality

 When a workspace is neat and organized, it's safer and easier to reach the components you need, and this makes it easier for manufacturers to focus on making high-quality products.
-If they use inspection softwares to check if they're following the 6S approach, they can also use it for quality checks.
+If they use inspection software to check if they're following the 6S approach, they can also use it for quality checks.
 This helps them keep their customers happy and their business successful.

 Reduced Workplace Risks

 Safety is a key part of the 6S.
 When organizations follow this rule, they can find and address any dangers in the workplace.
-This could mean storing harmful materials safely, keeping walkways clear, and giving workers the personal protective equipment (PPE) gear.
+This could mean storing harmful materials safely, keeping walkways clear, and giving workers personal protective equipment (PPE) gear.
 By doing this, they can reduce accidents, injuries, and time lost at work.
 They can also create a culture where safety is important, which helps keep their employees healthy.

 Improved Communication and Teamwork